-Why it’s hard to find talent (and how to solve it)on 27 May 2020 for Clients
+Why it’s hard to find talent (and how to solve it)on 11 April 2022 for Companies

 According to Agoria, there are currently over 16.000 open vacancies in tech (in Belgium alone).
 By 2030, this shortage will have increased to 584,000.
 The highest vacancy rate in Belgium (Q2, 2019) is in ICT with 6.97%, which means that seven out of every hundred jobs are vacant.
 And with only a limited number of yearly graduates with a tech related background, it’s safe to say that tech talent isn’t growing on trees.

 But why exactly is it so hard to find talent and how can we tackle this?

 Over half of all organizations worldwide lack the volume of candidates to eventually make a hire (source: SHRM).
 So making sure your online job posting gets enough views is crucial.
 But it doesn’t have to stop there.

 At Exellys we use more traditional channels like job fairs and a specific jobsite, but we also installed a referral program for our own employees, regularly organize workshops and guest lectures for students, facilitate internships and theses and keep investing in our employer brand through continuous online marketing initiatives.